SF Premiere Screening of THE DANCER

 —Anna Kisselgoff, The New York Times | READ FILM REVIEW

 What is it like to pursue a dream to be a professional dancer?
 What sacrifices are made, and what role does a mentor play in helping a young student become a professional dancer?
 SFDFF’s screening will be followed by a discussion and Q&A with Katja Björner — who retired from the Royal Swedish Ballet in May 2015 and is now a resident of San Francisco — and moderator Claire Sheridan, who is on the faculty of St. Mary’s College.
-Her new role helping to inspire, teach and mentor a new generation of dancers will also be explored.
+Ms. Björner’s new role to help inspire, teach and mentor a new generation of dancers will also be explored.
 Joining them in conversation will be dancer Max Cauthorn who recently joined the company at San Francisco Ballet after intensive training at the San Francisco Ballet School.

 Sweden, 1994 (96:00)